mayankgrg/mayankgrg.github.io/_pages/about.md

   - /about.html
 ---

-I'm Anshika Bajpai, where data science meets software engineering, and the possibilities are endless.
-I am a Senior Software Engineer at Optum, UnitedHealth Group.
-I completed my Bachelor of Technology with honors in the field of Computer Science and Engineering, from Jaypee Institute of Information Technology, India.
+I'm Mayank Garg.
+I am a Software Engineer 2 at JP Morgan Chase & Co.
+I completed my Bachelor of Technology in the field of Computer Science and Engineering, from National Institute of Technology Trichy , India.

 KEY ATTRIBUTES